 The top nine words of the Program Memory Flash are treated as special memory locations.
 The content of these words is used to control the operation of the Flash Controller.
 Because these words are part of the Flash Memory content, their state is maintained during power down and reset.
-During chip initialization, the content of these memory locations is loaded into Flash Memory control registers, detailed in the Flash Memory chapter of the DSP56F8300 Peripheral User Manual.
-In the 56F8357, these configuration parameters are located between \$01_FFF7 and \$01_FFFF.
+During chip initialization, the content of these memory locations is loaded into Flash Memory control registers, detailed in the Flash Memory chapter of the 56F8300 Peripheral User Manual.
+These configuration parameters are located between \$01_FFF7 and \$01_FFFF.